BECOME A MEMBER

 Organizational

-All non-profit animal welfare organizations, animal control agencies and organizations, and Releasing Agencies operating in the Commonwealth of Virginia are eligible to be Organizational Members.
+• All non-profit animal welfare organizations, animal control agencies and organizations, and Releasing Agencies whose operations impact the Commonwealth of Virginia are eligible to be Organizational Members.

 Supporting

-All Members enjoy benefits including discounts on the cost of registration for the Annual Conference and other educational programs, and access to members-only networking opportunities including member message forums on the VFHS website.
+All Members enjoy benefits including discounts on the cost of registration for the Annual Conference and other educational programs, and access to members-only networking opportunities.
 Members also receive regular updates on animal welfare legislative issues and have a voice in the issues that VFHS promotes.

 Additional membership benefits are available to Active Members only and are listed below.
 If you have any questions, please contact admin@vfhs.org